mridhultp/-E-Commerce-Data-Analytics-Food-Delivery-Domain-/README.md

 ## 📌 Project Overview
 This project focuses on analyzing **Swiggy food delivery sales data**, which falls under **E-commerce Data Analytics**.
-The objective is to understand **sales performance, customer behavior, regional demand, and time-based trends** using interactive **Power BI dashboards**.
+The objective is to understand **sales performance, customer behavior, regional demand, and time-based trends** using interactive **Excel dashboards**.

 The analysis is designed based on a **Business Requirement Document (BRD)** covering key **KPIs and analytical charts** commonly used in real-world e-commerce platforms.